Marlins vs. Giants Player Props Betting Odds

 Arraez Stats

-- Arraez has nine doubles, a triple, a home run, 14 walks and 15 RBI (56 total hits).
-He's also stolen one base.
+- Arraez has 10 doubles, a triple, a home run, 14 walks and 15 RBI (59 total hits).
+He has stolen one base.

 Arraez Recent Games